rkrishn7/couchsync/README.md

 A browser extension that enables you to sync videos from your favorite streaming platforms, across multiple devices.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project utilizes modified build scripts from `react-scripts`.

 ## Available Scripts